Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-The double declining balance (DDB) depreciation method is an approach to accounting that involves depreciating certain assets at twice the rate outlined under straight-line depreciation.
+The double declining balance (DDB) depreciation method is an accounting approach that involves depreciating certain assets at twice the rate outlined under straight-line depreciation.
 This results in depreciation being the highest in the first year of ownership and declining over time.

-Given the nature of the DDB depreciation method, it is best reserved for assets that depreciate rapidly in the first several years of ownership, such as cars and heavy equipment.
+Given its nature, the DDB depreciation method is best reserved for assets that depreciate rapidly in the first several years of ownership, such as cars and heavy equipment.
 By applying the DDB depreciation method, you can depreciate these assets faster, capturing tax benefits more quickly and reducing your tax liability in the first few years after purchasing them.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-The DDB depreciation method is a common accounting method of depreciation wherein an asset’s value depreciates at twice the rate it would under straight-line depreciation – another and perhaps even more popular method of depreciation
+The DDB depreciation method is a standard accounting method for depreciation in which an asset’s value depreciates at twice the rate it would under straight-line business depreciation — another and perhaps even more popular depreciation method.

 These are the most common depreciation methods:

-• Double declining balance depreciation.
-This method depreciates assets at twice the rate of the straight-line method.
+• DDB depreciation: This method depreciates assets at twice the rate of the straight-line method.
 Users of this method start by calculating the amount allowed under straight-line depreciation for year one and then doubling it.
-The next year, they calculate remaining depreciable balance, divide by remaining years and multiply by two.
-They do this each year until the final year of the asset’s useful life, where they depreciate any remainder over the asset’s salvage value.
+The following year, they calculate the remaining depreciable balance, divide by the remaining years and multiply by two.
+They do this each year until the final year of the asset’s useful life when they depreciate any remainder over the asset’s salvage value.

-• Sum-of-the-years digits depreciation.
-This method requires taking the useful life of an asset and adding up the number of each year (e.g., 5+4+3+2+1 for a five-year useful life).
+• Sum-of-the-years digits depreciation: This method requires taking the useful life of an asset and adding up the number of each year, such as 5+4+3+2+1 for a five-year useful life.
 Each year, you divide the number of years left to depreciate the asset (starting with the highest number) by the year-value total.
-Then you multiply the resulting percentage by the remaining depreciable value of the asset.
+Then, you multiply the resulting percentage by the remaining depreciable value of the asset.

 In contrast to straight-line depreciation, DDB depreciation is highest in the first year and then decreases over subsequent years.
 This makes it ideal for assets that typically lose the most value during the first years of ownership.
-And, unlike some other methods of depreciation, it’s not terribly difficult to implement.
+Unlike other depreciation methods, it’s not too challenging to implement.

 When to use the DDB depreciation method

-The DDB depreciation method is best applied to assets that quickly lose value in the first few years of ownership.
-This is most frequently the case for things like cars and other vehicles but may also apply to business assets like computers, mobile devices and other electronics.
+The DDB depreciation method is best applied to assets that lose value quickly in the first few years of ownership, such as cars and other vehicles.
+However, it may also apply to business assets like computers, mobile devices and other electronics.

-DDB depreciation is less advantageous when a business owner wants to spread out the tax benefits of depreciation over the useful life of a product.
-This is preferable for businesses that may not be profitable yet and therefore may not be able to capitalize on greater depreciation write-offs, or businesses that turn equipment over quickly.
+DDB depreciation is less advantageous when a business owner wants to spread out the tax benefits of depreciation over a product’s useful life.
+This is preferable for businesses that may not be profitable yet and, therefore, may be unable to capitalize on greater depreciation write-offs or businesses that turn equipment assets over quickly.

 If you think you may sell a depreciating asset before the end of its useful life, the DDB depreciation method may cause you to recapture more depreciation and incur greater tax liability, so another depreciation method may be better.